aaronmyers/vFive-project/README.md

 3. Whiteboard some solution options with my network of talented engineers over some drinks :)
 4. I largely used only the correlation matrix given the time constraints, would be nice to investigate using the singular values and vectors more.
 5. I reversed the assumption number 1 in the assmption list above after a clarification email from Siamak.
+6. Text generation model for the output
+7. Save the covariance matrix sparsely and load it when needed instead of doing the full analysis with each call.

 ## How to run this: